AllisonXUPR/Data-Visualization/index.md

 ### Exercise 2 (15 minutes)

 Consider your own research or pedagogical needs.
-What type of question(s) or arguments can you make with a spatial visualization?
+What type of question(s) or arguments can you make with a data visualization?
 Reflect on these and other questions while drawing or sketching out a dataset, map, or other visualization.

 - What type of data source(s) would you need?